djacobs7/lingomage/README.md

 Note - currently this doesn't always work, because the LLM doesn't always emit a JSON object.
 We need to do some work to fix this.

-## TODO:
+## TODOS
-* Make so it can accuratley convert a single file
+* Make so it can accurately convert a single file
-* Make it so we consistenyly list dependencies.
+* Make it so we consistently list dependencies.
 * Recursively find and convert dependencies.
 * Better error handling for files that are too long for the prompt
+* Try starting from the tests files and working out way inwards

+## CONTRIBUTING

+Heck yeah, join in.
+If you are reading this, you can contribute!